cloudops-guru/terraform/README.md

 This tutorial provide overall execution using terraform

-Starts with all operations in AWS
+Starts with all operations in AWS# aws-boto3